 - Chief Operating Officer Profile (PDF format)

 Under the leadership of the Chief Officers, our Strategic Leadership Team (SLT) has overall responsibility for the Library's management and operations.
-Each member of SLT is also responsible for one or more of the Library's teams or functions, or else is a 'staff' member of SLT representing an internal staff network or Trade Union.
+Each member of SLT is responsible for one or more of the Library's teams or functions, or else is a 'staff' member of SLT representing an internal staff network or Trade Union.

 Trustees, management board members and senior staff

 The British Library Board is ultimately responsible for the provision of the Library's services.
 Individual Board members sit on British Library Board Committees relevant to their areas of expertise - the Board Audit Committee, Remuneration Committee, 'Whistleblower' and Capital Projects Committee (formerly Construction Projects Committee).
 Periodically, the Board may form a temporary Investment Committee.